Authgear

 API Reference for the User Import API that developers can use to bulk import users from another system to their Authgear project.

 The User Import API is an API that supports the bulk import of users from another system to an Authgear project.
 This API is not part of the Admin API GraphQL.
-However, the API endpoints require the Admin API JWT token to access it.
+However, the API endpoints require the to access it.

 The following are other important things to note about the User Import API: